Amsheet: Landmarks

 The adjoining churches of Saint Sophie and Saint Stephen retain their ancient vaulted porches and wall paintings.
 The churches were built on the remains of a Roman temple.

 The Church of Saint Nicholas (Mar Zakhia) has medieval wall paintings and was built in the 5th century.

 Tourism

 The town is home to Lebanon's only organized coastal campsite, "Camping Les Colombes", a place with a history since its beginning in the 1950s.
-Amchit is also known for its delicious seafood restaurants located on all the coast.
-The most popular ones are Faras El Baher, Chez Zakhia, Mhanna Sur Mer, Le Cap, Babel Bahr.

 Environmental issues

 See Oil pollution from ships in Amchit.